meghrp/img-upscaler-ESRGAN/README.md

 # img-upscaler
-a simple web app to upscale images with [ESRGAN](https://github.com/xinntao/ESRGAN)
+a simple web app that upscales images with [ESRGAN](https://github.com/xinntao/ESRGAN).
+The model runs locally on the user's machine

 ## Run it